 Water: The ranch currently has 5 water wells allowed by the conservation easement.
 The major water formation is believed to be the Edwards Aquifer.
 One well in the northern portion of the ranch is believed to be in the glen rose formation.
 The Edwards wells are believed to be drilled to a depth of approximately 500’.

 History: The Valdina Ranch is rich in history.
-Mr. Woodward established the ranch after finding wealth in the Texas oil industry.
-His son took over the ranch after his death and continued to develop the ranch.
+Mr. E. F. Woodward established the ranch after finding wealth in the Texas oil industry.
+His grandson, Robert R. Woodward, took over the ranch after his death and continued to develop the ranch.
 The property was originally part of a Spanish land grant in the Castro Colonies.
 Two brothers supposedly lived on the ranch and operated a mine.
 Local stories had them hiding treasures, but the location was lost forever because they were killed by Indians.

 Additional Information: The ranch has a City of San Antonio conservation easement in place to help protect the Edwards Aquifer Recharge Zone.
 The ranch has 2 permitted building sites, 5 permitted water wells, and the property can be divided once.
 The easement specifics are available on request.
 Further, the property is located in a Texas Parks and Wildlife CWD zone.